c1ph3r-1337/StealthSync/README.md

 This project is licensed under the [MIT License](LICENSE).

-Enjoy chatting securely and privately with Chat Bubble! 🎉
+Enjoy chatting securely and privately with StealthSync! 🎉